 Raising triplets as a single mother, representing the people of Cook County as an Assistant State’s Attorney, and being an active member of our community has prepared Marcia O’Brien Conway to serve as a judge.

-Marcia grew up in a close-knit family where family, country, and community were an integral part of life.
+Marcia grew up in a close-knit family where family and community were an integral part of life.
 As a family they supported each other through successes and failures, always encouraging the application of perseverance and humor in both the best and worst of times.

-Marcia raised her children from birth as a single mother, while working as an attorney.
+Marcia raised her children from birth as a single mother, while working.
 Mike, Maggie and Jack have undergone numerous surgeries, therapies and doctors’ visits.
-She understands what it is like to struggle medically, physically, emotionally and financially, and to be viewed as outsiders as a result.
+Marcia understands what it is like for herself and others to struggle medically, physically, emotionally and financially, and to be viewed as outsiders as a result.
 Her life experiences have made her a more compassionate person to those who are struggling in any area of life.

 In addition to her legal work, Marcia has served for several years on various local commissions in the community.
 At her children’s school, she served as room mom, art mom and Cub Scout leader, for multiple years.
 Marcia is active in the community through volunteer work, including the River Forest Civic Association, Mothers Against Violence Everywhere, National Alliance on Mental Health, Organization for Autism Research, American Society for Prevention of Cruelty to Animals and the Breast Cancer Research Foundation.

 Marcia will bring a unique perspective to the job of Judge of the Circuit – it is wisdom gained through adversity and her life, community and legal experience makes her more compassionate and knowledgeable.
 The law needs to be balanced with common sense and compassion.